 If you have not worked for the job for long, it is ok.
 If you switched jobs but remain in the same industry, loan officers will see its job as the same line of employment.

 Debt and Income

 Another factor being considered in credit applications is your capacity to pay the new loan.
 The loan officer will look into your credit history and check how much debts you have and see if it makes sense with your income.
 Loan officers may ask for your income per month and see how each percentage is allotted for expenses and other aspects.
 If your credit history is good and you do pay your debts regularly, they would trust you with your application.

 If you get denied, pay off your debts first, lower your monthly payments, or wait until your income improves.
 If you get a raise, wait for it to be applied and wait for a few months before you apply.

 Depending on the loan you applied for, loan officers would also consider your property or your collateral’s value.
 If you fail to pay your loan, the collateral will be used as payment.
 A collateral gives a financial institution security because they can still get an asset if you default your loans and sell it to reclaim the amount they lost.

 Of course, if you applied for an unsecured loan or loans without collateral, they will not be looking for a collateral.
 However, they will be wearier of your application since such loans present more risk of loss, especially if you stop paying your loans.

 What’s your alternative?

-If you cannot get an approval for your personal loans through a bank due to a problem on your credit history and requirements, there is another way you can get funds for your needs: seek a moneylender.
+If you cannot get an approval for your loans through a bank due to a problem on your credit history and requirements, there is another way you can get funds for your needs: seek a moneylender.